 Lexis Opened For Business with Only About 5,000 Cases

 Lexis is one of the most prominent electronic legal research services in the United States.
-Yet, when it opened for use, it had only “5,000 cases” in its database, according to a computer expert, then working for the Federal Reserve Bank, in the s.
+Yet, when it opened for use, it had only “5,000 cases” in its database, according to a computer expert, then working for the Federal Reserve Bank and not a lawyer, law student, or paralegal (to my knowledge), in the s.

 The U.S. Supreme Court alone probably issued that many decisions, counting only those after full oral argument, in about thirty years, and it was roughly 200 years old, plus there were about a dozen Federal appellate courts, about eight dozen Federal district courts, and 50 State court systems with multiple courts each.

 The company encouraged law students to report any cases that were missing, by offering credit for free research good for a student’s lifetime.
 So, students enthusiastically reported lots of cases missing and piled up their credits.

 Then, Lexis staff would quickly type up cases that were missing.

 My guess is that Lexis prioritized adding cases that were reported by multiple students around the country, thus who probably didn’t know each other, because those were likelier to have been assigned by professors for reading for classes and thus were actually needed by students.